microsoft/vscode-docs/api/ux-guidelines/overview.md

 #### Status Bar Item

-On the left, [Status Bar Item](api/ux-guidelines/status-bar#status-bar-items) are scoped to the entire Workspace.
-On the right, items are scoped to the current file.
+On the left, [Status Bar Items](api/ux-guidelines/status-bar#status-bar-items) are scoped to the entire Workspace.
+On the right, items are scoped to the active file.

 ## UI Elements